Andrew Lincoln: Career

 In April 2010, Lincoln was cast as Rick Grimes, the protagonist of AMC's post-apocalyptic series The Walking Dead.
 Grimes is a sheriff's deputy who awakens from a coma in the midst of a zombie apocalypse.
 He becomes the leader of a group of family and friends who are forced to relentlessly fight off flesh-eating zombies and hostile humans.
 In 2010, Lincoln signed up for the show for a potential six years and renegotiated a deal for two further seasons.
 Lincoln appeared on the show for the final time on 4 November 2018, having previously stated that he wished to spend more time with his children.
 According to The New York Times, Lincoln's role on The Walking Dead made him "the center of one of the world's biggest pop culture franchises".
 Following Lincoln's departure from The Walking Dead, it was planned that he would reprise his role of Rick Grimes in a trilogy of feature-length films.
-Due to the ongoing COVID-19 pandemic, the films were delayed.
-They were subsequently replaced with 6-hour shows starring both Lincoln and Danai Gurira.
+Due to the COVID-19 pandemic, the films were delayed.
+They were subsequently replaced with a 6-hour show starring both Lincoln and Danai Gurira.

 Lincoln has received various awards and nominations for his portrayal of Rick Grimes; he won the Saturn Award for Best Actor on Television in 2015 and again in 2017.
 In 2012 and 2015, TVLine spotlighted Lincoln as "Performer of the Week" for his performance in the fourth episode of season 3 ("Killer Within") and for the fifteenth episode of season 5 ("Try"), respectively.
-Regarding Lincoln's performance on "Try", TVLine said that he "could act his way from A to Z all within the span of a single hour".
+Regarding Lincoln's performance in "Try", TVLine said that he "could act his way from A to Z all within the span of a single hour".
 Jacob Stolworthy of The Independent said that Lincoln's performance in the first episode of season seven is "a moment where Andrew Lincoln excels, his character coming full circle".

-In 2019, Lincoln was cast in and filmed his first non-The Walking Dead role since 2010 in the drama Penguin Bloom.
+In 2019, Lincoln was cast in and filmed in the drama Penguin Bloom, his first non-The Walking Dead role since 2010.

 Personal life

 On 10 June 2006, Lincoln married Gael Anderson, daughter of Ian Anderson, flautist and vocalist of Jethro Tull.
-They have two children, Matilda (born 2007) and Arthur (born 2010).
+They have two children, a son and a daughter.

+On 1 April 2016, Lincoln mentioned that he is an avid life-long Manchester United fan, stating in an interview with ESPN UK during the set filming of The Walking Dead.

 He was educated in Bath, where he was childhood friends with former Exeter City manager Paul Tisdale.
 In 2017, Lincoln said "One of my oldest and dearest friends happens to be Paul Tisdale.
 So I've been watching him very avidly throughout his whole career and I've been very proud of him."